Toric degenerations of flag varieties from matching field tableaux: Preliminaries

-{\bf 1.1.
-Flag varieties.} A full flag is a sequence of vector subspaces of $\mathbb{K}^n$, where ${\rm dim}_{\mathbb{K}}(V_i) = i$.
+where ${\rm dim}_{\mathbb{K}}(V_i) = i$.
 The set of all full flags is called the flag variety denoted by $\Flag_n$, which is naturally embedded in a product of Grassmannians using the Pl\"ucker variables.
 Each point in the flag variety can be represented by an $n\times n$ matrix $X=(x_{i,j})$ whose first $k$ rows generate $V_k$.
 Each $V_k$ corresponds to a point in the Grassmannian $\Gr(k,n)$.
-So the ideal of $\Flag_n$, denoted by $I_n$ is the kernel of the map, sending each Pl\"ucker variable $P_J$ to the determinant of the submatrix of $X$ with row indices $1,\ldots,|J|$ and column indices in $J$.
+So the ideal of $\Flag_n$, denoted by $I_n$ is the kernel of the map,

+sending each Pl\"ucker variable $P_J$ to the determinant of the submatrix of $X$ with row indices $1,\ldots,|J|$ and column indices in $J$.
 Similarly, we define the Pl\"ucker ideal of $\Gr(k,n)$, denoted by $G_{k,n}$, as the kernel of the map $\varphi_n$, restricted to the variables $P_J$ with $|J|=k$.

 {\bf 1.2.
 Gr\"obner degeneration.} Let $R=\mathbb{K}[{\bf P}]$ be the polynomial ring on $d$ Pl\"ucker variables and let $f=\sum a_{\textbf u} {\bf P}^{\textbf u}$ with $\textbf{u}\in \mathbb {Z}_{\ge 0}^{d}$.
 For each $\textbf w\in \mathbb{R}^{d}$ we define the \textit{initial form} of $f$ to be